-- Obligations of the US Government, its agencies and instrumentalities including mortgage backed securities and CMOs which pass the bank test as defined by the Federal Reserve. - Obligations of any US state, agencies, counties, cities and other political subdivisions rated as to investment quality by at least one nationally recognized rating agency.
+- Obligations of the U.S. Government, its agencies and instrumentalities including mortgage backed securities and CMOs which do not constitute a high-risk mortgage security as defined by the Public Funds Collateral Act. - Obligations of any U.S. state, agencies, counties, cities and other political subdivisions rated as to investment quality by at least one nationally recognized rating agency.